anditherobot/project-time/README.md

 ### Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/windows)

 ### Install NativeScript
 Follow the [official instructions](https://docs.nativescript.org/angular/start/quick-setup), although perhaps you may find that the [advanced instructions](https://docs.nativescript.org/angular/start/ns-setup-win) are more helpful, as you may already have a number of the pre-requisites already installed.
-Also the advanced documentation covers creating and starting ADVs.
+Also the advanced documentation covers creating and starting Android Virtual Devices (ADVs), which will be needed later.

 After that, update your PATH environment variable to include the platform-tools, for me the platform-tools location is `C:\Program Files (x86)\Android\android-sdk\platform-tools`.